Immunotherapy for Lung Cancer

 Get the Guide

-What to Expect During a Lung Cancer Immunotherapy Session
+What to Expect During Immunotherapy Treatment for Lung Cancer

-Receiving immunotherapy drugs for lung cancer can be daunting, especially if it’s your first time.
+Undergoing immunotherapy for lung cancer can be daunting or worrisome, especially if it’s your first time.

 Here’s a summary of what to expect:

-2. You will receive the drug through an intravenous (IV) line, usually in your arm.
+2. Your immunotherapy treatments will be scheduled at a doctor’s office.
+You will receive the drug through an intravenous (IV) line, usually in your arm.
 Each treatment session takes 30 to 90 minutes.

-3. Depending on which drug you’re prescribed, you will receive a dose every 2 to 3 weeks until you have certain side effects or your lung cancer tumors shrink.
+3. Depending on which drug you’re prescribed, you will receive a dose every 2 to 6 weeks unless you have certain side effects or your lung cancer tumors shrink.

-4. After a recovery period, you may have to repeat this process for multiple cycles of immunotherapy over a few months.
+4. After a recovery period, you may have to repeat this process for multiple cycles of immunotherapy for lung cancer over a few months.

 Talk to your cancer care team about the location, dates, and length of your appointments, as well as your overall treatment plan.